 My first job out of college was working at a bank, and I was surprised at how often I was asked how to write a check.
 Since I got my first checking account when I was 15 and knew exactly how to fill out a check correctly, I had no problem answering that question.
 In those days, checks were a common form of payment.

-However, today, writing a personal check seems ancient.
+However, today, it seems ancient.
 I know when I go to the store and stand behind someone paying by check, I have no patience.
 You likely deal with the same emotion.

-But what if you have to write a check and you’ve never done it?
-It can be to write out a check for the first time.
+But what if you have no other option to pay a vendor?
+It can be hard to write out a check for the first time.
 Paper checks have multiple parts, and you may not be sure where to put everything.

 If your only encounter with the financial instrument is asking yourself, ‘where can I cash a check near me?’ it may seem impossible to determine how to properly write a check.
 Thankfully, that’s not the case.

-Our comprehensive guide breaks down how to write a check, step by step.
-You’ll learn how to write a personal check, how to write a check with cents, the different parts of a check, and several other helpful hints.
+Our comprehensive guide breaks down what to do, step by step.
+You’ll learn how to write a personal check, how to write a check with cents, the different parts of the financial instrument, and several other helpful hints.

-Before I get on with the guide, take a moment to look at the sample check provided.
-You will notice numbers for six different fields on the sample check.
+Take a moment to look at the sample check below.
+You will notice numbers for six different fields on it.
 I will discuss what you need to do at each number so you know how to fill it out.

 1. Date the Check in the Upper Right Corner

 The next step in the process is to write out who you’re paying.
-You do this in the “pay to the order of” field of the check.
+You do this in the “pay to the order of” field.
 This can either be an individual, an organization, or a store such as Walmart.

 When you write a check to someone, you want to use both the first and last name.
 If it’s to a business, make sure to use the entire name of the business.